 Since the tool is our extension, hence the idea that a professional tool makes us professionals.
 We all, at some point, saw someone with a big, expensive camera and thought, even if for a moment, “he must be a professional”.

 The need to speak, even if one has nothing to say, becomes more pressing when one has nothing to say, just as the will to live becomes more urgent when life has lost its meaning.

-Considered a significant part of our communication is today experienced through the use of images, the quote above can easily be translated into the photographic field, and thus that “nothing to say” employs a relevant meaning looking at the plethora of images produced every day.
-How many Instagram, Flickr, 500px and so forth accounts, are really needed?
-Let’s rephrase it better: how many of those accounts really add something significant to the language and the evolution of photography?
+Considered a significant part of our communication is today experienced through the use of images, the quote above is pertinent to photography as well, thus “nothing to say” sounds particularly appropriate looking at the plethora of images produced every day.
+How many accounts on Instagram, Flickr, 500px, and so forth, are really needed?
+Let’s rephrase it: how many of those accounts really add something significant to photography?

 Now, of course, we can’t evaluate all those galleries from a quasi-elitist standpoint.
-A lot of them simply fall into the category of people who does it for fun; after all, life needs some amusement.
-The problem is, there is no difference between a gallery by a true passionate and a gallery by a random guy whose only interest is hanging out with someone or showing off his/her latest accomplishment at the level of their waist.
+A lot of them simply fall into the category of people who does it for fun.
+After all, life requires some amusement.
+The problem is, there is no difference between a gallery by a truly passionate and one by somebody who has no particular interest in photography per se, but rather in the social experience that the network fosters.
 Social media really are a leveler.
-What really matters are the numbers, and those numbers have little or no relation with the quality of the gallery itself.
+What really matters are the numbers, and those numbers have little or no relation to the quality of the gallery itself or the content.

-Where it gets really dangerous is when we realize that the quality itself, really doesn’t have much relevance anymore, because the very content is being exhausted by the container.
+Where it gets really dangerous is when we realize that the quality itself really doesn’t have much relevance anymore, because the very signified is being exhausted by the signifier.

 Information devours its own content. […]